-DR. RICH POTTER, Department Chair; B.A, University of Florida; Ph.D., University of Illinois
+DR. ROBBIE TOTTEN, Dean of the College of Arts and Sciences, Chief Academic Officer, Department Chair; B.A., Duke University; M.A., Ph.D.
+University of California, Los Angeles

 CAS: Politics & Global Studies Department Overview

 The Politics & Global Studies Department is designed to help students gain a deeper understanding of political and legal behavior from global, national, and local perspectives.
 The goal of the Department is to assist students in understanding global and national affairs as future practitioners at the international, national, and local governmental and non-governmental levels and as well-informed citizens of their communities.